International organisations

 On August 26, 2005, within the framework of Kazan CIS Summit, Turkmenistan stated that the country would be engaged in the activities of the Organization in the capacity of associate member.

-In March of 1994 The CIS was granted the observer status in the UN General Assembly.
+In March of 1994 the CIS was granted the observer status in the UN General Assembly.

 Cooperation within the Commonwealth of Independent States is realized through the Charter Bodies of the CIS: